shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 - Cognition
 permalink: /ludology/
 ---
+Rules of Play: Game Design Fundamentals
+box of secrets - background story for developers.
+And then player experience it from other direction. recognize small things. (create oherence)

+callbacks - (can be punchline later) - remaind the known
 ### Classical Approach

 - Jean Piaget (9 August 1896 – 16 September 1980) was a Swiss psychologist Importance of games: